lildann/lildann/README.md

 ## Interests

-* I have an enduring interest in art and culture, and love going to museums and exhibitions to learn more about the world and challenge my perspective.
+* I have an enduring interest in art and culture, and love going to museums and exhibitions to learn more about the world and challenge my perspective, most recently [Paula Rego's](https://www.tate.org.uk/whats-on/tate-britain/exhibition/paula-rego) socio-political portraits at Tate Britain.
-* I enjoy playing football in the team I started with friends
+* I enjoy playing football every week in the team I started with friends.